Mark Carney, ex-Bank of Canada governor, launches bid to replace Trudeau

 Freeland, who has yet to formally announce her campaign, quit over what she said was a disagreement with Trudeau over how to handle Trump’s looming tariff threat.

-She teased her leadership bid in a social media post on Wednesday, saying she would “have much more to say very soon!”
+She teased her leadership bid in a social media post on Wednesday, saying she would “have much more to say very soon!”.

 Fifth cup of tea and the calls aren’t stopping — grateful for the chance to hear from you and listen to your ideas, fellow Liberals!